-The First Series A Bonds are not subject to redemption prior to maturity.
-The First Series B Bonds maturing in the year 2020 are not subject to redemption prior to maturity.
-The First Series B Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after February 15, 2021, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on and after February 15, 2020, as a whole or in part (and if in part, within one or more maturities) at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days, (but not more than 60 days) notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.
+The Second Series A Bonds maturing in the years 2011 to 2020, inclusive, are not subject to redemption prior to maturity.
+The Second Series A Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after May 1, 2021, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on and after May 1, 2020, as a whole or in part (and if in part, within one or more maturities) at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days, (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.